Backstory

 0-9: Born Jason Michael Swadley, 1985 vintage.
 Told parents I wanted to be a fire hydrant when I grew up.
 Did kid stuff in Fair Grove, Missouri (population 919) near Springfield.
 Played Amahl in the opera Amahl and the Night Visitors.

 10s: First kiss.
 Built a computer.
 Went to the White House to shake the president’s hand.
 Graduated in a class of 50.
 Started at Drury University.
-Accidentally drove a moped off an embankment in Greece, splitting my heel in half.
+Drove a moped off an embankment in Greece, splitting my heel in half.

 20s: Launched the website where the Hackintosh was born.
 Studied abroad in London.
 Sold website to some Brits.
 Earned master’s from the University of Chicago.
 Started Ph.D. at Brown.
 Founded The Art of Theory, a political philosophy quarterly.
 Visited my 50th state.
-Lost myself for bit (¶3.1).
+Lost myself for a bit (¶22.1).
 Returned home.

-30s: Took care of my grandmother.
-Added her family’s name to mine.
+30s: Took care of my grandmother (or did she take care of me?).
+Took on her family’s name.
 Started to write for what felt like the first time.
-Relocated to Virginia to advance frontiers in liberal thought.
+Relocated to Virginia to help drive liberalism forward.
 Published my first journal article, Three General Wills in Rousseau.
 Moved to England to start a PhD at Cambridge.

 C.V.